harmeet-singh-bagga/AlgoTrading/README.md

-Hi,
-Here is a blueprint of this repository for your convenience:<br /><br />
+Hi, here is a blueprint of this repository for your convenience:<br /><br />

 Algorithmic Trading Notebook --> Algorithmic_Trading.ipynb<br />
 All Dataset Files --> Data Files<br />